Faulo/jenkins-unity/README.md

 ### The `unityProject` command
-This command locates a Unity project inside the repository, runs its unit tests, builds executables, and (if successful) deploys the executables to either Steam or itch.io.
+This command locates a Unity project inside the repository, updates the project version, runs its unit tests, builds executables, and (if successful) deploys the executables to either Steam or itch.io.

 ```groovy
 unityProject {